rdanyliw/ietf-pq-maintenance/pqm-charter.md

-# Draft text for a PQ Maintenance WG
+# Draft text for a PQC Agility WG

 ## Placeholders
 [Planned WG name] = choose a name